laundromatzat/laundromatzat/README.md

 To create a production build run `npm run build`.
 You can preview the build locally using `npm run preview`.

-## Special Page

-Visiting `/special` loads a tool that generates a clinic SOAP note using the Google Gemini API.
-Users must sign in with Google using `VITE_GOOGLE_CLIENT_ID` and be listed in `APPROVED_USERS` in `SpecialPage.tsx` to access the tool.

 The repository includes a GitHub Actions workflow that builds the project and deploys the `dist` directory to GitHub Pages whenever changes are pushed to the `master` branch.